GemHunt/CoinSorter/README.md

 # CoinSorter
 Sorts coins by solenoid on a conveyor by classifying images with Caffe &amp; DIGETS

-This group of programs and scripts is just a quick proof of concept to show physical coins sorting.
+This group of programs and scripts is just a quick proof of concept to show physical coin sorting.
 It's currently sorting about 2 pennies a second, continuously.
 With only one solenoid only 2 physical bins are are currently set up.

 **The end goal is a low cost system / kit that can:**
 * handle, inspect, count, sort, and position small parts.